 TOP THINGS TO SEE: Every time I’ve snorkeled Henley Cay I’ve seen at least one Nurse Shark.
 These shy, slow moving sharks are not a threat.
 You’ll also see an incredible number of coral species – including a rare blue encrusting hard coral and beautiful black and white geometric tunicate coral.

 Looking for a remote snorkeling destination that will literally take you from one end of St John to the far East End.
-Hansen Bay, also known as Vie’s Beach, is just such a destination.
-Visitors can park at Vie’s island snack shop for a small fee.
-Then make your way across the road to enjoy the beautiful white sand beach, palm trees and fantastic shallow water snorkeling!
+Hansen Bay is just such a destination.
+Visitors can park at the Hansen Bay Beach lot – just past where the road splits around an ancient boxwood tree.
 Located just 30 to 40 yards off the western end of the beach is a patch reef.
 This rocky outcropping is visible as small waves break over the very top.

 TOP THINGS TO SEE: With the bay’s sea grass beds, home to conch and sea turtles; and the patch reefs covered in hard and soft corals and a wide range of tropical fish, this is one of our TOP suggestions for St John snorkeling.